Research infrastructurePhoto: Manuel Gutjahr

 Wind tunnel investigations allow a systematic variation of the external boundary conditions.
 Complex aerodynamic processes in the near-ground layers of the atmosphere can be systematically investigated here.

 A laser Doppler anemometer is used for velocity and turbulence measurements with high spatial and temporal resolution.
 In addition, a constant temperature anemometer and so-called Prandtl pressure probes are available.
 Turbulences and structures within the air stream can be visualized by means of laser light sections.

 The data sets generated here are very well suited for the validation and further development of (numerical) dispersion models as well as for the completion of already existing data from field experiments.
 Data from nature can be supplemented by additional measurement sites, or additional information can be obtained by systematic variations of the external boundary conditions.

-Dispersion or propagation studies of tracer gas emissions represent an additional important field of application of the boundary layer wind tunnel.
-With precisely defined laboratory conditions, emission sources and their flow-induced propagation and dilution can be detected three-dimensionally in high temporal and spatial resolution by means of flame ionization detectors (Fast-FIDs).
-These results are used to develop structural and ventilation technology solutions that lead to a reduction in emissions with minimum energy consumption.
+Dispersion analyses of tracer gas emissions are another important application area for the boundary layer wind tunnel.
+Under clearly defined laboratory conditions, emission sources and their flow-induced dispersion and dilution can be detected three-dimensionally in high temporal and spatial resolution using flame ionisation detectors (Fast-FIDs).
+Results are used to design structural and ventilation solutions that lead to a reduction of emissions at minimum energy consumption.